 Let's say this scenario of muscle weakness and QL muscle compensation has been going on for a while in your lower back, unbeknownst to you.
 One day a mate asks you to help move a couch, you oblige and move the couch - no problem.
 But that night you begin experiencing deep, ache that might even sharp in the lower back.
 It hurts to walk and stand up, and even rolling over in bed is painful.
 What happened?
 Well, the extra strain from lifting the couch has overloaded an already tight QL muscle in your lower back, which has caused it to go into spasm and become painful.

-At Poke Acupuncture we have a very systematic treatment approach to lower back pain.
+At Poke Acupuncture we have a very systematic lower back pain treatment approach.
 Therapy begins with a thorough western orthopedic assessment of the spine and sciatic nerve, then the hips for muscular imbalances, the posterior chain (muscles on the backside of the body) for tension and trigger points, followed by an alignment check of the pelvis.
 Specific therapies will be chosen depending on your needs and assessment findings.
 Some of the therapies that will be utilized may include: acupuncture, dry needling, electro- acupuncture, massage therapy, cupping therapy, kinesio taping, herbal liniments, stretching and corrective exercises.

 To book a treatment session or a free 15 minute assessment Click Here